“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 What causes Lymph Nodes to Swell?

-Generally, lymph nodes swell when they respond to illness or infection.
+Generally, lymph nodes or lymph glands swell when they respond to illness or infection.

 The swelling in the lymph nodes which are present in the head and neck usually is due to the following reasons:

 - Ear Infection

 - Strep Throat (Pain or Irritation in the Throat)